“And the Lord God had planted a paradise of pleasure from the beginning: wherein he placed man whom he had formed.” Genesis 2:8

 So let us walk beside the Lord in the cool of the (Autumn) evening; let us re-discover God through His creation and take pleasure in both nature and our heavenly Father.
 Let us then be spurred on to act more boldly for nature and share with each other our challenges and achievements along the way.

-This reflection was written by A Rocha UK’s Communications Officer, Jennifer Jobbins for the Wild Christian October email, ‘Nature and well-being.’
+This reflection was written by A Rocha UK’s Communications Officer, Jennifer Plummer for the Wild Christian October email, ‘Nature and well-being.’